Ramón Morales: Coaching career

 On 6 January 2013, Morales was presented as the new coach for Guadalajara Sub-17 Team.
 On 1 December 2013 he was crowned champions with the Under 17 team in the final against los Tuzos de Pachuca.
 He was later moved up to be the under-20s coach.

 On 3 October 2014, he was appointed as the interim coach of the first division team after the resignation of Carlos Bustos.

 In June 2015, after success with the youth teams, he was appointed as the assistant manager of Jose Manuel de la Torre with the first team.

 On 14 September 2015, after Jose Manuel de la Torre was released, Morales was appointed as Chivas' interim manager for the second time while a new coach was announced.

 Style of play

-He was regarded as one of Mexico's most outstanding and skilful attacking left midfielders, with explosive speed, dribbling skills, fast attacking abilities and a powerful left foot, while also being an outstanding free kick taker.
-Ramón is known as one of the best mid-range free kick takers in Mexico's Primera División.
-Morales is a versatile player often playing as a left winger, however it is not uncommon to see him move up in the pitch as a left forward or down on the defensive side as a left-sided wing-back.
+Morales played primarily as an attacking left midfielder.
+His playing style was characterized by pace, dribbling, and left-footed ball-striking, and he was used as a free-kick taker for both club and country.
+He was deployed in several positions on the left flank during his career, including left winger, left forward, and left-sided wing-back.